vartanbeno/xee/README.md

 ## What's missing?

+Here is a brief description of the state of conformance in this project.
+Contributions are encouraged!

 ### XPath

 - While much of it is covered, parts of the functions in [XPath and XQuery